About the campaign

-- TV advertisements support community projects at a national level
+- TV advertisements provide national support to local-led community activities

-- an 0800 Family Violence Information Line (0800 456 450) provides self-help information and connects people to services where appropriate.
+- an 0800 family violence information line (0800 456 450) provides information and connects people to services where appropriate.
 It is available seven days a week, from 9am to 11pm, with an after-hours message redirecting callers in the case of an emergency

-- a website has information for people experiencing violence as well as their friends, whanau and colleagues.
-The Campaign's Facebook page encourages further discussion, action and debate
+- this website has information for people experiencing violence, their friends, whanau and colleagues, and communities wanting to take action

-- information on family violence prevention for communities, sports organisations, employers and mayors
+- information on family violence prevention has been created for communities, sports organisations, employers and mayors

-- speakers who tell their personal stories of living with family violence
+- speakers tell their personal stories of living with family violence

-- a range of resources and merchandise are available through the 0800 number and website
+- a range of resources and merchandise are available through 0800 456 450 number and online.

 - media advocacy work encourages responsible coverage of family violence and provides media training for local spokespeople